abenkoula71/indian-food-react/README.md

 This projec as bootstrapped with
 [Create React App](https//github.com/faceokreate-react-a
 In the proj
-Runsthe app in the developme
+Runsthe app in the developm
 Open [http://lcalhot:3000](ttp://ocahost:3000) toview it i It correctly bundls Reactin prucn
 Your app is read to beu.ae-rc-adodeplyment) forme